acentswap/docs2-wiki/products/ifo-initial-farm-offering/README.md

 ## Want to launch your own IFO?

-Launch your project with AcentSwap, Acent Mainnet’s most-used AMM project and liquidity provider, to bring your token directly to the most active and rapidly growing community on BSC.
+Launch your project with AcentSwap, Acent Mainnet’s most-used AMM project and liquidity provider, to bring your token directly to the most active and rapidly growing community on ACENT.

 👉 [Apply to launch now! ](https://docs.google.com/forms/d/e/1FAIpQLSf0Vmy3k0KyXtXwqxr8QLjD8Xd6KBAmkYxcBRRVTUYJVX17fA/viewform)